ChuckConnell/articles/README.md

 # articles
-Code, data and other artifacts for Chuck's technical articles.
+Code, data and other artifacts for Chuck Connell's technical articles.